1EdTech/openbadges-specification/ob_v2p0/index.md

 issuer   | IRI: Profile  | The `id` of the Issuer.
 <a id="revokedAssertions"></a> **revokedAssertions** | `Assertion` ([Multiple values allowed](#array)) | A string `id` or UID-based identification of a badge object that has been revoked.

-**Revoked Assertions referenced by revokedAssertions array:** Properties from [Assertion](#Assertion) in scope for those that have been revoked.
+**Revoked Assertions referenced by revokedAssertions array:** Properties from [Assertion](#Assertion) or [Endorsement](#Endorsement) in scope for those that have been revoked.
 Implementers generally only include these properties, clearing out the values that were in place before revocation.
 An identifying property must be used, either `id` or (legacy) `uid`.
 If the issuer does not wish to declare a revocation reason or additional metadata, the `id` of the `Assertion` may be included alone either as a single string entry to the list or in an object that defines an `id` property.

 Property | Expected Type | Description
 ---------|---------------|-----------
 type     | JSON-LD Type ([Multiple values allowed](#array)) | Defaults to `Assertion`.
-May be omitted. id       | IRI           | The `id` of the revoked Assertion. uid      | Text          | Legacy identifier for pre-1.1 badges that did not use an IRI-based `id`.
+May be omitted. id       | IRI           | The `id` of the revoked Assertion or Endorsement. uid      | Text          | Legacy identifier for pre-1.1 badges that did not use an IRI-based `id`.
 <a id="revoked"></a> revoked  | Boolean | `true` if the Assertion is revoked.
 Defaults to true if present in a `revokedAssertions` list and may be omitted.
 <a id="revocationReason"></a> revocationReason | Text | The published reason for revocation if desired.